Powerdynamo brings new ignition & light

 • one heavy red (might also be black) wire at generator terminal 51 (which runs to the headlights main switch) is connected (bridge) to the heavy red running formerly to terminal 30 (see item above)

-• one heavy brown wire (ground) which is attached to the ground terminal next to the negative (-) brush secure to some other ground point.
+• one heavy brown wire (ground) which is attached to the ground terminal next to the negative (-) brush secure to some other ground point

-integration between the original general electric system (lighting, horn etc) and the new system is at the battery (or should you drive without at the wires normally running to the battery)
+Integration between the original general electric system (lighting, horn etc) and the new system is at the battery (or should you drive without at the wires normally running to the battery).

 Use a hex key (allan wrench) 5mm and remove the two screws retaining the field of the generator to the engine casing.
 Remove the field.
 You might need to gently bump its side with a rubber hammer to disengage it.

 The new stator unit is pre-assembled so that you can recognize its structure more easily.
 To install it, it has to be partially disassembled however.
+Take care not to damage the paint insulation of the coils.

 Unscrew the new stator coil from its base plate (the 3 hex screws) and lift it a little away from it so that you can access the mounting holes in the base plate.